zills/zills.github.io/about.md

 Hi Floks,

-This is Zill Silviera signing in.
-Basically i am teck freak, exploring technologies like Data Warehousing and Data Computation.
+This is Zill Silveira signing in.
+Am a tech freak exploring technologies like Data Warehousing and Data Computation.
-Actively working on technologies like Hadoop, Flume, phoenix,Pig, Hive.
+Currenty actively working on technologies like Hadoop, Flume, phoenix,Pig, Hive and other data transformation and ETL tools.